 Rosalba Carriera was able to develop her talent to its fullest for two main reasons.
 Firstly she had an artistic education, something that was rare for women.
 Secondly, Venice, the city in which she grew up, allowed women to take part in its politics.
 Some were even allowed to have occupations otherwise considered to be masculine.
 Women could therefore live freely and actively participate in the artistic life of the city.

 The Parisian Conquest

 In April 1720 Rosalba Carriera arrived in France with her mother and her sisters.
 Her visit was a huge success.
 Whilst there, she made pastel portraits very popular among the French aristocrats.
-Indeed, she became one of their favorite portraitists and received a great number of requests.
+Indeed, she became one of their favorite portraitists and received a great number of commissions.
 We learn that she realized around forty portraits during her Parisian stay.
-Moreover, we read in her correspondence that some of the greatest artists at the time such as Watteau and Rigaud enjoyed her company.
+Moreover, we read in her correspondence that some of the greatest artists at the time such as Antoine Watteau and Hyacinthe Rigaud enjoyed her company.

 Rosalba Carriera’s work was very much appreciated throughout Europe in the early 18th century.
 This arose from the delicacy of her touch, her dainty and vaporous style, and the many feminine figures she painted.
 We can also see the strong influence of her work on some important painters such as Quentin de La Tour.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!